Dijon Duenas: 2012–2016: Abhi//Dijon

-2016-2021: Early solo work
+2016–2021: Early solo work

 Duenas and Raju moved from Maryland to Los Angeles during the summer of 2016, and amicably disbanded shortly afterwards.
 He became a collaborator of hip-hop group Brockhampton, contributing backing vocals to Saturation II (2017).
 Later that year, he released his debut solo single, "Stranger".
 Also in 2017, Duenas co-wrote Brockhampton member Matt Champion's unreleased mixtape Mink, which leaked online in 2025.
 In July 2018, Duenas once again appeared as a backing vocalist on the Brockhampton single "1998 Truman".
 In September 2018, he released the single "Nico's Red Truck" alongside an accompanying music video.
 "Nico's Red Truck" was named the 35th best song of 2018 by Noisey.
 His first EP, Sci Fi 1, was released in 2019 and preceded by the singles "Cannonball" and "Drunk".
 Later that year, he released the singles "Good Luck" and "Crybaby".

 In May 2020, Duenas' second EP, How Do You Feel About Getting Married?, was released.
 The same month, he was credited as a co-producer of "Pink Diamond", from Charli XCX's fourth album How I'm Feeling Now.
 In June, Duenas released an experimental project, Mothership Coming, under the pseudonym Lillith.
-Released exclusively on Bandcamp, proceeds from the project were donated to Black Woman’s Blueprint, The Okra Project, the NAACP, Afrorack and Black Lives Matter LA.
+Released exclusively on Bandcamp, proceeds from the project were donated to Black Woman's Blueprint, The Okra Project, the NAACP, Afrorack and Black Lives Matter LA.
 In December, he released the single "The Stranger", featuring John C. Reilly, Tobias Jesso Jr., and Becky and the Birds.

-2021-2023: Absolutely
+2021–2023: Absolutely

 On September 17, 2021, Duenas released "Many Times", the first single from his upcoming debut album.
 The second single, "Rodeo Clown", was released on October 22.
 Absolutely, released on November 5, was entirely self-produced by Duenas alongside frequent collaborator Mk.gee.
 Absolutely was accompanied by a film of the same name, which features Duenas performing six tracks from the album, with backing from Mk.gee, Henry Kwapis, Brad Oberhofer, Ryan Richter, and Gabe Noel.
 Duenas made his television debut on The Tonight Show on January 27, 2022, performing "Big Mike's".
 On June 26, 2022, "Many Times" was featured on former U.S. president Barack Obama's 2022 summer playlist.

 Duenas opened for indie folk band Bon Iver during two shows on their Spring 2022 tour, in Mesa, Arizona and Austin, Texas.
 In August, Duenas appeared as a guest performer on Kenny Beats' debut album Louie.
-In June 2023, Duenas, along with Clairo and Bartees Strange, supported Boygenius during the inaguaral Re:SET Concert Series.
+In June 2023, Duenas, along with Clairo and Bartees Strange, supported Boygenius during the inaugural Re:SET Concert Series.